GoldMining Files Early Warning Report

 News provided byGoldMining Inc.

-Prior to the disposition, the Company beneficially owned and exercised control and direction over 24,073,350 NevGold Shares, representing approximately 21.1% of the outstanding NevGold Shares.
-After the disposition, the Company beneficially owned and exercised control and direction over 22,573,350 NevGold Shares, representing approximately 19.8% of the outstanding NevGold Shares.
+Prior to the disposition, the Company beneficially owned and exercised control and direction over 22,573,350 NevGold Shares, representing approximately 19.8% of the outstanding NevGold Shares.
+After the disposition, the Company beneficially owned and exercised control and direction over 19,073,350 NevGold Shares, representing approximately 16.7% of the outstanding NevGold Shares.

 An early warning report (the "Report") will be filed by the Company pursuant to National Instrument 62-103 on SEDAR+ at www.sedarplus.ca under NevGold's profile.
 To obtain a copy of the Report, please contact Pat Obara, Chief Financial Officer of the Company, at the Company's head office at 1188 West Georgia Street, Suite 1830, Vancouver, British Columbia, V6E 4A2 or by telephone at +1 (855) 630-1001.